ppy/osu-wiki/news/2018-10-12-new-featured-artist-tracks-available.md

 All of **Koishiteiku Planet (コイシテイク・プラネット)** is now available from \*namirin's Featured Artist listing!
 Courtesy of her [official YouTube channel](https://www.youtube.com/channel/UCb-crO2ATrJsm253151B4Vg), feast your ears on a short crossfade of what's new:

-<iframe width="100%" height="315" src="https://www.youtube.com/embed/FNjoQE3inZw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="100%" height="400" src="https://www.youtube.com/embed/FNjoQE3inZw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-All five of the tracks from Koishiteiku Planet can be found pre-timed at [her Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/18#album-52), go check them out!
+All five of the tracks from Koishiteiku Planet can be found pre-timed at her [Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/18#album-52), go check them out!

 ## Dictate